I have received a request to check this site out.

 I did not receive any feedback.

-And their email addres does not work.
+And their email addres do not work.
 Here is a screenshot of a message I got after several hours:

 It reminds me of a bunch of scams I already have reviewed, although those were a lot easier to identify.